SLMillar/silly-reminder/en/step_1.md

 ### What you will make

-This project reminds you to be silly, have fun, and strike a pose!
+This project reminds you to make time to be silly, have fun, and strike a pose!
 This could be after a long day at school, or as a way to cheer you and your friends up.
 You can program the micro:bit buttons to help you remember to have some silly fun.

 In this project, you will make a **silly reminder**.